giorebil/humanitylastprompt/genz.md

 - The Alignment represents an algorithmical constraint, it's a precise "position" of the weights of the model (which help building the answers we read => Don't kill us please).
 - Recursive Self-Improvement, that is needed to enable "Learning Machines" is designed to ALTER autonomously the same weights we constrained, that's the goal of real Agency.
 I edit myself so I can fix the problems around me.

+The problem is not that my "math" can't be certainly proved, but that the bros can't deterministically deny it out of future equations.

 **A system designed to rewrite itself cannot be permanently constrained.**<br>
 We've all regretted religion as our constraint ffs.